M.A. Clinical Mental Health Counseling, Chicago Campus

 Immersive and practical training to prepare the next generation of mental health professionals.

 The mission for the Clinical Mental Health Counseling program at The Chicago School’s downtown Chicago Campus is a Transformational, Community-Based Counseling Program committed to educational experiences that provide training in mental health counseling for a variety of clinical settings, such as: couples/family counseling, social service and mental health agencies, college counseling centers, non-profit organizations, and private practice.
 Focusing on three core areas of ethical practice, multiculturalism/social justice, and advanced clinical practice, the program prepares students to work in a variety of settings, especially those in underserved communities.
+Students also graduate with documented training in telehealth delivery, prepared to serve clients across Illinois and beyond without geographic limitation.

 The Master of Arts Clinical Mental Health Counseling program on The Chicago School’s downtown Chicago Campus offers a comprehensive curriculum that combines academic study with hands-on clinical training.
 You will be equipped to deliver effective counseling services to individuals facing various mental health issues, including depression, anxiety, grief, stress, relationship difficulties, and suicidal thoughts.